microsoft/WindowsAppSDK/dev/AppNotifications/WriteUp.md

+# Constraints
+Time and DCR Process.

+## In Scope
+* Telemetry for Push Notification.

+## Not In Scope
+* Telemtry for the LRP.
+* AppNotification Telemetry for received notifications.

 # Current
 * **Note:** in all the table bellow, time information comes from various test runs and is only used to order the events.
 The event are ordered by time received, which do not necessarilly represent the call order.
 Most logging happens at scope exit, (usually when a function exits).
 ## Receiving Push Notification in the Foreground